UnionOfRAD/manual/01_installation/03_web_servers.md

 Caddy is a new HTTP/2 web server with automatic HTTPS written in Go.
 It is pretty fast and easy to learn.
 You can get a quick start reading the [Getting Started](https://caddyserver.com/docs/getting-started) chapter from the [documentation](https://caddyserver.com/docs).

 To make use of Caddy and be able to start the Caddy Server with the command `caddy` there has to be a Caddyfile present.
-This file resides in the root directory of the project.
+This file resides in the root directory of the application.

-The following example file is typically stored at `/path/to/project` with the name `Caddyfile`.
+The following example file is typically stored at `/path/to/app` with the name `Caddyfile`.

 ```nginx
 localhost:2020